P.O. BOX 401, Decatur, GA 30031

 Presented by the Decatur Arts Alliance

-The Decatur Arts Alliance invites artists working in all media to participate in the Fine Arts Exhibition of the 30th Annual Decatur Arts Festival.
-The exhibition is a juried multimedia presentation that contributes a fresh and unique perspective to the festival every year.
+The Decatur Arts Alliance invites artists working in all media to participate in the 33rd Annual Decatur Fine Arts Exhibition.
+The exhibition is a juried multimedia presentation that contributes a fresh and unique perspective and is usually in conjunction with the Decatur Arts Festival.
+At this time, due to the COVID 19 pandemic, we are unable to ensure whether the festival will be at the same time as the exhibition, but the exhibition will move forward.

-The Decatur Arts Festival draws approximately 60,000 people to downtown Decatur for a celebration of the arts that includes a juried Artists Market, Children’s Festival, New Dance, Literary Arts, Performing Arts Stage, and a Concert on the Square, as well as the Fine Arts Exhibition.
-This large audience represents a broad spectrum of knowledge and appreciation of the arts, and the Fine Arts Exhibition addresses this spectrum with a diversity of styles and media.
+The audience for the Fine Arts Exhibition represents a broad spectrum of knowledge and appreciation of the arts, and the exhibition addresses this spectrum with a diversity of styles and media.
 Works selected for the show reflect a wide range of artists’ experiences and viewpoints, with excellence as a common thread.

 Artists are invited to participate in a juried exhibition of 2-dimensional and 3-dimensional works.
 Artwork will be chosen from submitted entries by a panel of three jurors on the basis of creative excellence and quality of execution.

 • All works must be original and completed within the last two years.

 • The sponsors are the final authority on eligibility.

 • Works to be hung must be ready for hanging with any necessary hardware in place.

 • Artwork must fit through a standard door.

 • Video presentations are eligible, but the gallery does not offer facilities for projection.
 Any selected videos will be shown on a flat screen or computer monitor.

 * An artist entering an installation piece should be prepared to personally deliver, install, and de-install the work as needed.
 All physical requirements for installations are considered during the selection process.